CommanderPho/sync-extensions/README.md

 This extension has the following settings:

 + `sync-extensions.path`
-  - file path in which extensions data is exported
+  - file name and its absolute path in which extensions data is exported
+  - setting example: `/path/to/myextensions.json`

 ## Exported Data Format